-I think the hardest part about wrapping your head around differentiation of instruction is how we are all taught what it is.
+I think the hardest part about wrapping your head around the differentiation of instruction is how we are all taught what it is.
 So, we’re taught that differentiation of instruction in your classroom means making sure that every student’s needs are met in a way that works for them.
-The way that we are taught to do that is to amend our assignments, chunk this, add more time for that.
+The way that we are taught to do that is to amend our assignments, chunk this, and add more time for that.

 Even if a student isn’t classified, it doesn’t have any type of accommodations, we’re still expected to kind of see where we might be able to help them and to do that through the differentiation of instruction.
-If you’re in the younger grades and you have a couple less students, it might be a little bit easier than say in high school where you might be teaching upwards of 150 students.
+If you’re in the younger grades and you have fewer students, it might be a little bit easier than say in high school where you might be teaching upwards of 150 students.

 But it’s still not easy, especially again, if you’re in the younger grades, you have all the subject areas to worry about.
 It just becomes really, really overwhelming.

 I think it’s such a disservice to everybody in education to not understand how easy differentiation of instruction is without driving yourself crazy and truly the key to all of this is student-centered learning.
 There is a reason why the data out there says that we should be teaching in a student-centered manner that has a natural element of the differentiation of instruction.

 But alas, as I’ve mentioned so many times, there’s so much out there that explains what student-centered learning is, and that we should be doing it, but not really anything that explained how to be doing it.
 That’s why I ended up creating a “Passion for Progress” and Student-Centered World to help teachers figure this out when you have a fully student-centered lesson with differentiation of instruction.

 That doesn’t mean that your students are running amok and it’s chaotic and you’re kicking back and reading the newspaper.